 Generators typically use a fuel source such as propane, diesel, kerosene, and many others for the generation of electricity.
 It is important to decide what kind of generator you would like to buy based on the fuel used before you ever head out to buy your generator.
 Portable generators typically use either propane or natural gas.

-It is always a good idea to look for certain features when buying a generator such as automatic shutdown, automatic voltage regulation, and automatic cooling.The generator should also be equipped with the right safety features to avoid any mishaps.
+It is always a good idea to look for certain features when buying a generator, such as automatic shutdown, automatic voltage regulation, and automatic cooling.
+The generator should also be equipped with the proper safety features to avoid any mishaps.

-Noise Level:
+Noise Level

 It is always a good idea to check the noise levels (in decibels) and ensure that the generator muffler is of excellent quality so that it does not sound like a truck’s engine.
-The noise level is particularly an important consideration when getting a generator for recreational applications such as camping.
+The noise level is a particularly important consideration when getting a generator for recreational applications such as camping.

 Find out what we consider to be the quietest generator.